DataDog/hiring-engineers/answers.md

 Link: https://app.datadoghq.com/account/settings#integrations

 3. Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

+In order to create a custom Agent check, I read the documentation and created